Prestatyn: Flower Show

 Prestatyn Flower Show is an annual event held in Prestatyn town centre on the last Friday and Saturday of July.
-The flower show has traditionally been held within the grounds of Cerrig Llwydion, High Street, Prestatyn, which was formerly a vicarage.
-The event also includes a small display of classic cars and vintage motorcycles on the Saturday.
+It has traditionally been held within the grounds of Cerrig Llwydion, High Street, Prestatyn, which was formerly a vicarage.
+The event also includes a small display of classic cars and vintage motorcycles on Saturday.

 Carnival

 Prestatyn Carnival is an annual summer event in the town, and features field events, competitions and a procession.
-Each year, thousands take part in the festivities.
-The carnival celebrated its diamond jubilee in 2011.

 The traditional Carnival Parade takes place on the Saturday, and is followed by a Carnival Baby Competition later in the day.
 In 2008 the carnival became a two-day event, with the Sunday designated "Fun on the Field" day, with many events including a talent show and dance competition.
 In 2011 the event reverted to its original one–day format.

 In 2008, Prestatyn Carnival Association revived the 'Miss Prestatyn' title.

 Classic Car Show

 The largest free classic car show in North Wales with over 400 vehicles taking part in 2019.
 The show is an annual event taking place on the last Bank Holiday Monday in May since 2000.
 It usually takes place on Ty Nant car park in Prestatyn town centre, but expanded in 2019 to include the majority of the High Street.
 In 2020, due to the COVID-19 pandemic, there was a virtual show.